hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 ## The Unix directory file structure (a.k.a. where am I?)

 As you've already just seen, you can move around in different directories or folders at the command line.
-Why would you want to do this, rather than just navigating around the normal way using a GUI (GUI = Graphical User Interface, pronounced like "gooey").

-#### Moving around the file system
+### Moving around the file system

 Let's practice moving around a bit.
 Let's go into the raw_fastq directory and see what is in there.